SarwarAbdullah/Poisoning-Finetuned-LLM/README.md

 Get rid of original models and only keep the parts I modified, upload correct read me PDF file.
 Share the Link with Xiaomin.
-Add in personal email: abd.sarwar@outlook.com
+Add in personal email: abd.sarwar@outlook.com put all the llama stuff into better folders and organise better. give an intro to what each folder is in the read me indicate where we stop. what results are good and which ones need more investigation
 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.